 A plate with berries and a mug of tea placed on a bed next to a bunch of lavender

-Quality sleep is essential for overall health and well-being.
+Quality sleep is essential for overall health and wellbeing.
 However, many people struggle with getting a good night's rest.
 While various factors can affect sleep, two critical components often overlooked are nutrition and hydration.
 The food and drink choices you make throughout the day can significantly impact your sleep quality, including how you manage your glucose levels.
 Let's explore how proper nutrition and hydration can help you achieve restful sleep, from plate to pillow.

 The Connection Between Nutrition and Sleep